-Afghanistan: PM to urge G7 leaders to step up support for refugees
+Extension of Afghanistan evacuation deadline unlikely, says Wallace

 He added that, "as we look ahead to the next phase, it's vital we come together as an international community and agree a joint approach for the longer term".

-"Together with our partners and allies, we will continue to use every humanitarian and diplomatic lever to safeguard human rights and protect the gains made over the last two decades," he said.

-"The Taliban will be judged by their deeds and not their words."

-The UN's human rights council will also hold its own emergency session on Afghanistan today.
+The UN's human rights council will also hold its own emergency session on Afghanistan later.

-Meanwhile, writing in the Daily Telegraph, Foreign Secretary Dominic Raab said Western nations "will have to address the looming humanitarian crisis in the country".

-Mr Raab said nations would also have to "strive to secure a more inclusive Afghan government that can maintain stability and avoid the kind of human rights abuses that the Taliban have committed before, particularly against women".
+There have been chaotic scenes at Kabul airport as people desperate to flee the country crushed around access points, and a member of the Afghan security forces was killed in an isolated gunfight with unidentified attackers on Monday morning.

-More than 1,000 UK troops are on the ground in Kabul helping to secure the city's airport, and to process British nationals and Afghans eligible for relocation due to their association with the UK government, or who are at risk from the Taliban.
+More than 1,000 UK troops are on the ground in Kabul helping to secure the airport and process British nationals and Afghans eligible for relocation due to their association with the UK government, or who are at risk from the Taliban.

-The Ministry of Defence said that 7,109 people had been evacuated by the UK so far - as essential food and other supplies, including 30,000 litres of water a day, packs of baby wipes and pre-made baby milk, were flown in.

-Mr Raab said 2,866 former interpreters, and other eligible Afghans, as well as 226 eligible embassy guards and contractors were among those evacuated from Afghanistan since 16 August.

 UK government sources confirmed that a person on the country's no-fly watchlist was flown to Birmingham as part of the evacuation of Kabul - but later deemed not to be a person of interest.